Cite this

 \[\begin{align} \label{capacity_eqn} \mathbf{p}_{\mathrm{X}}^* = \underset{\mathcal{P}_{\mathcal{X}}}{\arg \max} \: I(\mathrm{X}; \mathrm{Y}) \\ C = \underset{\mathcal{P}_{\mathcal{X}}}{\max} \: I(\mathrm{X}; \mathrm{Y}) \\ \end{align}\]

-Where \(\mathcal{P}_{\mathcal{X}}\) is the set of probability distribution on the space \(\mathcal{X}\).
-In the case where \(\mathcal{X}\) is discrete, this will be the set of nonnegative vectors that whose sum is \(1\) (formally known as the probability simplex).
-The computational details of how to solve this optimization problem can be found in Appendix \(\ref{optimizing_mutual_info}\).
+where \(\mathcal{P}_{\mathcal{X}}\) is the set of probability distributions on \(\mathcal{X}\).
+When \(\mathcal{X}\) is discrete, this is the set of nonnegative vectors whose elements sum to \(1\) (formally known as the probability simplex).
+The computational details of how to solve this optimization problem can be found in Appendix 7.
 Here, we focus on the intuition behind its objective function.

 Mutual information can be decomposed as \(I(\mathrm{X}; \mathrm{Y}) = H(\mathrm{Y}) - H(\mathrm{Y}\mid \mathrm{X})\), and this decomposition is useful in analyzing the competing goals of this optimization problem.
 Consider the noisy channel shown in Figure 12a, which has two inputs that are noisy but map to distinct outputs, and one input that is less noisy but has outputs that overlap more with the outputs of the other inputs.

 If we were to not maximize mutual information, but instead only maximize the first term in the decomposition, \(H(\mathrm{Y})\), probability would be placed on inputs in such a way that the output probability was as uniformly distributed as possible.
 This is beneficial because it means more of the channel’s outputs are utilized, which means different channel inputs have more space to avoid overlapping on the same outputs.
-In the case of this channel, this would result in putting half the probability mass on each of the two noisy but non-overlapping inputs, which would result in \(1\) bit of information gained with each use of the channel (Figure 12b).
+For this channel, this would result in putting half the probability mass on each of the two noisy but non-overlapping inputs, which would result in \(1\) bit of information gained with each use of the channel (Figure 12b).

-Alternatively, if we were to maximize only the second term, \(H(\mathrm{Y}\mid \mathrm{X})\) would be minimized, leading to probability being placed on the inputs in such a way as to select for the least noisy inputs.
-Since the middle input is less noisy than the other two, this would result in all of the probability mass being placed on it, which would lead to no information being transmitted.
+Alternatively, if we were to minimize the noise term \(H(\mathrm{Y}\mid \mathrm{X})\), probability would be placed on inputs with the least noisy outputs.
+Since the middle input has less noisy outputs than the other two, this would result in all of the probability mass being placed on it.
+With only one input ever used, no information is transmitted regardless of that input’s noise level.

 4 Channel coding